Following Python’s Development#

 There are two mailing lists related to issues on the issue tracker.
 If you only want an email for when a new issue is open, subscribe to new-bugs-announce.
 If you would rather receive an email for all changes made to any issue, subscribe to python-bugs-list.

-Core-Workflow mailing list is the place to discuss and work on improvements to the CPython core development workflow.
+The core-workflow issue tracker is the place to discuss and work on improvements to the CPython core development workflow.

 A complete list of Python mailing lists can be found at https://mail.python.org/mailman/listinfo.
 Most lists are also mirrored at GMANE and can be read and posted to in various ways, including via web browsers, NNTP newsreaders, and RSS feed readers.

-#python-dev channel on
+#python-dev IRC channel on

 irc.libera.chat.
 This is not a place to ask for help with Python, but to